-In either article, an overarching theme is how they plan to minimize danger within regarding the publications, whether that be from increasing security or from being a bit more censor friendly.
-Roy, although not fully focusing on tightening down censorship, was mainly focusing on the fact that when creating something for the public to see, one must be cognizant and fully aware of how it might affect others, something that Roy himself could not bring himself to do with the Charlie Hebdo Magazines.
-Whereas Jaana was focusing more on “increased security, not self-censorship [as] the answer”.
+Similarly, in both articles, each author considers the way that Charlie Hebdo can minimize future danger, whether by increasing security or from publishing less offensive and culturally insensitive cartoons.
+Roy, although not fully focused on tightening down censorship, argues that when creating something for the public to see, one must be cognizant and fully aware of how it might affect others, something that Roy himself could not bring himself to do with the Charlie Hebdo Magazines.
+On the other hand, Jaana was focusing more on “increased security, not self-censorship [as] the answer.”

-As for both sides, I am in more of an agreeance with Roy’s article.
+As for both sides, I am in more agreement with Roy’s article.
 I do fully believe in freedom of speech and believe we must do whatever we can to uphold these values, but those values should also draw a very fine line.
-When you’re publishing cartoons and articles that “would not be published in most parts of the world” (Roy) especially ones dealing with very racial and xenophobic ideals such as Charlie Hebdo’s, I would find it very hard in my heart to publish such things that would go against my own personal morale.
-Yes freedom of speech is important, but so is accepting people who are different from yourself instead of using freedom of speech to segregate them even more.
-The controversy around Charlie Hebdo isn’t as much about freedom of speech as it is as Charlie Hebdo’s excuse for being crude and xenophobic, and now that the unfortunate shooting has happened, the French are just going to look at Muslims as a foreign entity who doesn’t belong and berate them as terrorists when the extremists should NOT represent the whole.
+When you’re publishing cartoons and articles that “would not be published in most parts of the world,” especially ones dealing with very racist and xenophobic representations, such as Charlie Hebdo’s, I would find it very hard in my heart to publish such things that would go against my own personal morale.
+Yes freedom of speech is important, but so is accepting people who are different from yourself, instead of using freedom of speech to segregate them even more.
+The controversy around Charlie Hebdo isn’t as much about freedom of speech as it is about Charlie Hebdo’s justifications for being crude and xenophobic, and now that the unfortunate shooting has happened, the French are just going to further look at Muslims as a foreign entity that doesn’t belong and berate them as terrorists when the extremists should NOT represent the whole of Islam.
 So I as well, am not Charlie Hebdo.

+Nate:

+You do such a great job of finding the rhetorical similarities between two articles that have such drastically different points of view.
+I love the concept of your first paragraph, how the authors both use the language of “us versus them” but in very different ways.
+Where Roy is using “Us versus Them” to talk about how not all Muslims are terrorists, Jaana is using the same exact language to depict all Muslims as just that.
+What a brilliant and sophisticated observation!
+And then I like how you consider how they are both offering a solution to the problem, but that their solutions are so different.
+Your last sentence is a perfect kicker, too!

+The biggest thing to focus on in your revisions isn’t your ideas, but your sentence level writing.
+Some of your sentences are a bit wordy and vague or you use words that obscure the real meaning of your ideas.
+I did a lot of line edits for you and wrote notes about how to switch words and phrases in order to help you make your brilliant observations clearer for your reader.

+Thanks!